Background

 What happens after the consultation period?

-After analysing all the responses, a report will be presented to the National Park Authority’s Planning and Access Committee for members to consider the representations received and to make a final decision whether or not to confirm the Article 4 Direction.
+After analysing all the responses, a report will be submitted to the Authority’s Planning and Access Committee.
+The comments will be reviewed by the Members, and they will make a final decision to confirm the Article 4 Instruction or not.

-Should they decide to confirm, the Article 4 Direction will be implemented from 1 June 2025 onwards.
+If the Authority confirms the Article 4 Directive, it will be implemented from the 1st of June 2025 onwards.

 Article 4 Direction in the wider Gwynedd area